cbg-ethz/cojac/README.md

 ## Installation

-We recommend using bioconda software repositories for easy installation.
+We recommend using [bioconda software repositories](https://bioconda.github.io/index.html) for easy installation.
 You can find instruction to setup your bioconda environment at the following address:

  - https://bioconda.github.io/user/install.html

+In those instructions, please follow carefully the [section _2.
+Set up channels_](https://bioconda.github.io/user/install.html#set-up-channels).

 If you use [V-pipe’s `quick_install.sh`](https://cbg-ethz.github.io/V-pipe/tutorial/sars-cov2/#install-v-pipe), it will set up an environment that you can activate, e.g.: